 And on the other side of the plane was Mount Meru, which at 4,564m is Tanzania’s second highest mountain and Africa’s 8th highest.

-And a few moments later there was a perfect view of natural wonder the Ngorogoro Crater, the world’s largest un-flooded and unbroken caldera measuring 20kms across and 600 meters deep, in its entirety.
+And a few moments later there was a perfect view of natural wonder the Ngorongoro Crater, the world’s largest un-flooded and unbroken caldera measuring 20kms across and 600 meters deep, in its entirety.

 In short, I suppose flying has it’s advantages – And I haven’t even mentioned the complimentary cashew nuts.